codio/site/source/docs/courses/units/edit.html.md

 ---

 ### Editing a book unit
-If you want to edit book unit content, then you need to edit the book itself.
+If you want to edit book unit content, then you edit the book from the books listing, not the unit listing.
 You would then republish the book after which you will see **Update to latest version** in the unit listing.

 <img alt="Book update" src="/img/docs/bookupdate.png" class="simple"/>